 Using electronic screens is now part of everyday life for both work and leisure purposes.
 Smartphones and tablets are now seen as essential rather than luxury items.
 They help us gather information quickly and learn new things.
-However, they also can bring health risks for both children and adults.
+However, it is vital to know the very real health risks of electronic screens.

 It is pretty common to experience some degree of neck or shoulder pain when we use electronic devices a lot.
 Wrist and hand pain also occur.
 We often remain in a static position when on our electronic devices and an obsession with them means we are leading more and more sedentary lifestyles.

 As parents we need to show good healthy habits to our children and this includes around the new technologies of the 21st century.
 We need to be looking out for bad posture in our children and teenagers.
 We need to be encouraging more time outdoors and providing good opportunities for exercise to ensure the healthy development of bones and joints.

 As incredible as it might seem, studies have shown that excessive texting can lead to inflamed tendons and degeneration of the thumb joint.

 Now let’s consider eye health.
 We know this is important.
 We take ourselves off to the optician’s regularly and even if we leave our own appointments a little too long, we tend to be on point at ensuring our children have frequent eye checks.
 Are electronic screens adversely affecting the health of our eyes?